 Though we can't say our own table manners are up to Victorian code, we do like to borrow a bit of Victorian holiday magic to brighten up my home during the winter season.
 Something about the creativity they implemented in decorating, making ornaments and creating entertainment for loved ones inspires us to spend the holidays, or just simple get-togethers, with some kind of echo to the past.

 In the way of traditions, there is a something sacred about carrying on those of your elders.
-However, I believe there is a special feeling of joy and future-oriented optimism that one experiences when creating "new" traditions as well.
+However, we believe there is a special feeling of joy and future-oriented optimism that one experiences when creating "new" traditions as well.
 Whether you've moved away from home, are new to celebrating holidays you hadn't in the past, or just think it's time to dust the cobwebs from off the last 10 years of family routine, creating a tradition that feels relevant, unique to you and your loved ones, and sustainable for the future can be very exciting.
 After all, an experience can be shared and enjoyed for many generations to come, like an intangible heirloom for friends and family.

 Yesteryear's Parlor Games

 We all love a game of Uno, Scrabble, or watching our favorite movies to pass the time over family holidays and get-togethers...though how about something "new"?
-And by new, I mean, in fact, old!
+And by new, we mean, in fact, old!
 Today, the Victorians are known for a quiet, composed and altogether well mannered nature, though they did love a good excuse to get silly and loosen up after-hours much like ourselves.
 Since they didn't yet have TV or radio to entertain them, they had to invent their own diversions from boredom.
 Parlor games were a treat for families, friends, and neighbors to enjoy after meals were had, everyone had relaxed, and wanted something fun to while away the hours.
 We hope you try one of these at your next fête!